-Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriter pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public. - underwriter.
-The Registration Statement of which this prospectus is a part also covers the ADSs issuable upon the exercise thereof.
-For additional information regarding our arrangement with the underwriter, please see "Underwriting" beginning on page 169.
+Includes (a) ordinary shares represented by ADSs that may be purchased by the underwriter pursuant to its over-allotment option and (b) all ordinary shares represented by ADSs initially offered and sold outside the United States may be resold from time to time in the United States either as part of the distribution or within 40 days after the later of the effective date of this registration statement and the date the securities are first bona fide offered to the public. - The stomar low offered to the public.